Preparedness Advice Blog

 This is part two on the solar cookoff.
 As I mentioned yesterday the reflective type solar ovens did not perform as well as the box style.
 However this does not mean that we should discard them, they have their place.
 First, they are easy to make and improvise.
 Second on a bright hot summer day, they work well.

 My friend who appears in the following videos uses them to cook with on a regular basis.
-To make them more efficient, he cooks in mason jars that have been painted black. …Read More...
+To make them more efficient, he cooks in mason jars that have been painted black.
+Before he paints them, he put a strip of masking tape on one side. …Read More...

 I am a big fan of solar ovens for a number of reasons, including the following.

 - The fuel is free and readily available.

 - They are inexpensive and easy to make.

 - As long as the sun is shining they will work.

 - They create no smoke or odors other than the food cooking.